A private walking tour covering St James' and Buckingham Palaces in London and the royal palaces of Henry VIII and

 The tour moves on to Horse Guards which remains the official entrance to both palaces but to get there, we'll walk through St James' Park, one of the most beautiful royal parks in London with its abundance of wild life on the ornamental lake.
 A combination of kings from Henry VIII to Charles II and George IV have made it what it is today.

 You really are spoilt for choice at Hampton Court because not only do you have Henry VIII's magnificent palace including his vast kitchens and Great Hall and William III's sumptuous apartments adorned with the best and most exquisite furnishings money could buy, but also, there are the Georgian apartments, Hampton Court's hidden secret!
 If the six wives of Henry VIII are not enough to cope with, the Georgians, or Hanoverians as they were also known, were the most dysfunctional family you could ever hope to meet.
 So between them all, you are in for a sensational visit to Hampton Court filled with drama, intrigue, passion and downright royal oddness!

 This will be a busy day but as ever, your comfort is my priority and I am happy to rest/eat/drink whenever you would like to do so.

-The meeting place for the Four Palaces walking tour is under the Colonnade at the Ritz Hotel Piccadilly opposite Green Park underground station on Piccadilly.
+The meeting place for the Four Palaces walking tour is under the Colonnade of the Ritz Hotel, Piccadilly next to Green Park underground station.